microsoft/pxt-arcade/docs/skillmap/mole.md

 * name: Mole Hunt
 * type: tutorial
-* description: Learn to use MakeCode Arcade and add a character sprite to your project.
+* description: Learn to use MakeCode Arcade and add a moving character sprite to your project.
 * tags: intermediate, sprite, clicker
 * next: mole2
 * url: /skillmap/mole/mole1